beccadax/swift-evolution/proposals/0000-require-final-on-protocol-extension-methods.md

 ## Proposed solution

-I do not propose that we change the dispatch semantics.
-Rather, I propose we make this behavior more obvious to language users in two separate, but interlocking, ways.
+I propose we make this behavior more obvious to language users in two separate, but interlocking, ways.

 The first is that any member which is in a protocol extension but not in the protocol itself—that is, any member which does not participate in